maynperalta/DayPlanner/README.md

 ## Final Thoughts

 I didn't get as much time to work on this project as I had on previous assignments, so I felt a bit of pressure heading into the weekend.
 I'm a bit disappointed that I couldn't figure out how to use every provided CSS class in the project because they were provided for a reason.
 With the exception of the local storage bit (which I admit is a weak area of my knowledge at the moment), this homework project was a fair bit easier than the previous "Code Quiz" assigment.
 I did have to ask for assistance a few times due to being completely stuck, and I also did the suggested "Google Fu" that the instructors and TAs say is common.
+I hope the final result meets all acceptable criteria.